How to Select the Best CNA Program near Birmingham Alabama

-The Job of a Nursing Assistant
+The Job of a Certified Nursing Assistant

-- Administering basic care to patients
+- Providing basic care to patients

-- Taking patient's vital signs
+- Measuring patient's vital signs

 - Keeping a record of patient's health status